Ichitaro (word processor): Arrival of Microsoft Word

 Microsoft released the first Japanese version of Microsoft Word for Windows in 1991.
 Four years passed before Ichitaro 5 was released for Japanese DOS platforms in April 1993.
 The next month, Microsoft released the Japanese Windows 3.1 and the first Japanese version of Microsoft Office, which included Word 5.0 and Excel 4.0.
 Its successors shipped 200,000 copies per month in late 1994.
 JustSystems barely completed a Windows adaptation of Ichitaro in December 1993, but Microsoft took over the market dominated by Ichitaro and Lotus 1-2-3.

-As of 1997, a Japanese media website reported that 64 percent of readers using Microsoft Word, and the main reason was that they used it in offices and schools.
-The rest of 35 percent were using Ichitaro, and the main reason was that the IME of ATOK was convenience.
+As of 1997, a Japanese media website reported that 64% of readers using Microsoft Word, and the main reason was that they used it in offices and schools.
+The rest of 35% were using Ichitaro, and the main reason was that the IME of ATOK was convenient.

 In 1998, the Japan Fair Trade Commission informed Microsoft of an unfair trade that they forced personal computer manufacturers to bundle with Excel and Word against the request of a bundle with Excel and Ichitaro.

 Ichitaro Ver.5 was ported to the Macintosh and to OS/2.
 In May 2003, the release of a Linux version was announced.
 Compact versions, "Ichitaro dash" and "Ichitaro lite" are produced for laptop PCs.
 As office suite, "Just home" is also available.
 "Ichitaro smile" is targeted at elementary school students and "Ichitaro jump" at middle and high school students.

 On 1 February 2005, sales and production of the software were frozen pending an appeal by the company against a ruling of the Tokyo District Court which states that there is a breach of a patent owned by Matsushita Electric Industrial Co., Ltd. However, on 30 September 2005, Intellectual Property High Court of Japan, which was newly formed in April 2005, has granted JustSystems’ appeal.
 Because this judgement became a final decision in October 2005, the original decision sentenced by the Tokyo District Court was overturned.

 In 2009, JustSystems became a subsidiary company of Keyence.
 In the 2010s, they focus on correspondence education and enterprise software although Ichitaro and ATOK continue to be developed.